 Quality monitoring with speech technology

-In addition to analysing the sound signal, we can also recognize what is said with speech recognition.
-In this way, we know what is being said and how it is being said.
-We can also see how long people pause for the next word before they speak.
-We look at "what" someone says and "how" they say it.
-If things are in danger of getting out of hand, we see that people no longer allow each other to speak and therefore interrupt one another.
-They are also going to talk louder and use certain words.
+In addition to analysing the sound signal, we are also able to recognize what is said with speech recognition.
+This way, we know what is being said and how it is being said.
+We can also see how long the callers pause before the next spoken word.
+If the conversation is escalating, the attendees are more likely to interrupt one another and talk louder using certain language.

-With the combination of all these metrics, we can indicate fairly accurately that the conversation is in danger of being derailed.
-The same approach is used to determine whether callers are "satisfied" or not.
-This is not very simple, but it turns out that the average the computer calculates and what some people calculate, is close together.
+With the combination of all these metrics, we can indicate fairly accurately that the conversation is in danger of escalating.
+The same approach is used to determine whether callers are satisfied or not.

-On the basis of this data, a real-time dashboard can be created where all on-going customer contacts can be displayed in addition to the basic conversation data, as well as the course of the emotion in the conversation.
+Based on this data, a real-time dashboard can be created where all on-going customer contacts can be displayed in addition to the basic conversation data, as well as the level of emotion in the conversation.
 This can be used for training and support by supervisors.

-By using speech technology to convert real-time speech into text, we can also use this text to access a knowledge database in real time.
-This information, for example with response suggestions, can be automatically displayed on the agent's screen during the call.
+With speech technology we can convert real-time speech into text and compare the conversation with previous conversations and accessed data in the knowledge database.
+This information and way of working by more experienced colleagues, for example with response suggestions, can be automatically displayed on the agent's screen during the call.